I have put all my effort to make all these answers are according to the Pāli Canon (Tipitaka) and pure Buddhism (Theravada).

 - What do Buddhists believe?

 Always living beings are get mad with their different kind of desires ( avarice/Taṇhā ) including heavenly beings.
 So, they can't aware of this.
-(This is the Second Nobel Truth)
+(This is the Second Noble Truth)

 The only answer to these sufferings is enlightenment (reach Nirvana).
 It is permanent and no sufferings.
-This is the Third Nobel Truth)
+This is the Third Noble Truth)

 We can make our lives less suffering (happy) by doing good Karmas (Good Works/Punya-Karmas).
 If someone doing good Kearmas his life will be happy in the cycle of rebirth.
 On the other hand if someone doing bad Karmas (undesirable works/Papa-Karmas) there is bad returns definitely.
 Karmas mainly affect in next lives that's why some people don't believe it.

 This is the ultimate reality about all of living beings.

 (All Lord Buddhas came in to exist, tell this advice exactly same as this.
 Pronounce in Pali-Language as follows.)

 Sachitta pariyō dapanam,

 - Why do Buddhists worship to Lord Buddha’s statues?